How to test, adjust and balance HVAC systems

 b.
 Hydronic systems balancing

-Before operating system TAB agency shall perform the following:
+Before operating the system, the TAB agency shall perform the following:

 1. Inspect the system completely to ensure that: